Last updated 03/27/2022

 - Residential facilities, such as a group home and assisted living

-- Home (a licensed or certified health care provider may need to be present to facilitate the delivery of telemedicine services provided in a private home)
+- Home (a licensed or certified health care provider may need to be present to facilitate the delivery of telehealth services provided in a private home)

 - School